-Apart from looking physically weird, uncomforting, dry feeling with mild irritation/pain, it’s rarely serious.
-Excess dryness can sometimes cause the skin to crack & bleed, but that’s not something to worry about.
+Apart from looking physically unhygienic, uncomforting, or dry feeling with mild irritation, Dry skin around the nose is rarely a serious problem.
+Excess dryness can sometimes cause the skin to crack and bleed, but that’s not something to worry about.
 Your skin will be healed in a few weeks, just follow the above-mentioned tips.

 - Cereve healing ointment is a great emollient

 - Cereve – Hydrating facial cleanser